General

 Work Experience

-n 2018.12–present: Associate Professor of Marketing at the School of Economics and Management, UCAS
+n 2018.12–2024.12: Associate Professor of Marketing, School of Economics and Management, UCAS

-n 2012.5 – 2018.11: Assistant professor of Marketing at the School of Economics and Management, UCAS
+n 2012.5 – 2018.11: Assistant professor of Marketing, School of Economics and Management, UCAS

 Teaching Experience

-n Marketing Management (Master-level)
+n Marketing Management (Research Master)

-n Principles of Marketing (Master-level)
+n Principles of Marketing (Research Master)

-n Consumer Behavior (Master-level)
+n Consumer Behavior (Research Master)

-n Marketing (MBA)
+n Marketing Management (MBA)

 Publications